marcglasberg/i18n_extension/README.md

 For example, `Locale('en', 'US').toLanguageTag()` returns `en-US`.

-The `i18n_extension` package provides a `format()` extension that also returns the language code and the country code separated by a hyphen, but also fixes any
+The `i18n_extension` package provides a `format()` extension that also returns the language code and the country code separated by a hyphen, but fixes any
 case issues with the locale representation.
-For example, For example, `Locale('en', 'us').format()` correctly returns `en-US`, even though `Locale('en', 'us').toLanguageTag()` returns `en-us`.
+For example, `Locale('en', 'us').format()` correctly returns `en-US`, even though `Locale('en', 'us').toLanguageTag()` returns `en-us`.

 Note the `format` extension also allows you to specify a different separator.
-For example, `Locale('en', 'US').format(separator: '|')` returns `en|US`.
+For example, `Locale('en', 'us').format(separator: '|')` returns `en|US`.

-To sum up, the recommendation is to use the provided extensions `toLocale()` to create `Locale` objects from string language tags, and `format()` to convert `Locale` objects back to string language tags, if needed.
+To sum up, the recommendation is to use the provided `asLocale` extension to create `Locale` objects from string language tags; and the `format()` extension to convert `Locale` objects back to string language tags, if needed.

 # Dart-only package

 This `i18n_extension` Flutter package depends on the Dart-only package [i18n_extension_core](https://pub.dev/packages/i18n_extension_core).

-If you are creating code for a Dart server (backend) like [Celest](https://celest.dev), or developing some Dart-only package yourself that does not depend on Flutter, then you can use the `i18n_extension_core` package directly:
+If you are creating code for a Dart server (backend), or developing some Dart-only package yourself that does not depend on Flutter, then you can use the `i18n_extension_core` package directly:

 ```dart
 import 'package:i18n_extension_core/i18n_extension_core.dart';